-This degree uses the analytical approach of Economics to develop the methods used in modern banking and finance and an assessment of their impact on business firms and in the international context.
+This degree uses the analytical approach of Economics to develop the methods used in modern banking and finance and an assessment of their impact on business firms.
 The course offers a comprehensive training in the principles of banking and finance to provide a foundation for a wide range of professional activities.